aerian-studios/modern-js-workshop/week06/readme.md

 const twentySeven = calculateCube(three);
 ```

-Okay done, now walk away...
-No really.
-Walk.
-Away.
-Now we've got a more generic
+Okay done, now take your hands off the keyboard and walk away.
+Now we've got a
-function that allows us to calculate cubes against any number and we can now
+more generic function that allows us to calculate cubes against any number and
-also calculate base numbers should we need to...
-Your application just got more
+we can now also calculate base numbers should we need to...
+Your application
-extensible, more testable and more reusable, and it is easy to read.
-What more
+just got more extensible, more testable and more reusable, and it is easy to
-do you want?
+read.
+What more do you want?

 Well, I did say that you could treat these fancy pure functions as if they were
 the value they returned... `caculateBaseFromSquare(9)` always returns `3`.
 Every